-Office of Distributed Learning/School of Education Bell Hall, Suite 116 1-800-471-6210 option #1 sedde@andrews.edu http://www.educ.andrews.edu
+Office of Distance Learning/School of Education Bell Hall, Suite 116 1-800-471-6210 option #1 odl@andrews.edu www.andrews.edu/sed/pdc/

 Faculty and Staff

 Andrew Pfeifer, Director Heidi Labbe, Administrative Assistant

 Partnership Courses

 Courses have been designed especially for K-12 practicing teachers who are not on campus but who want to take a course for professional development, personal enrichment, continuing education credit, or degree requirements.
 Students must have prior approval from a state regional teacher certification board or from the university which is providing their advanced degree or planned program to include these courses in their planned program.